 'Stinky Mill Making Stuff' by Penelope Stevens

-Penelope Stevens is a multi-disciplinary artist living in Fredericton, NB.
-When she's not playing rock music, you can usually find her holed up in Shiftwork Studio, carving toothbrushes, making zines, or occasionally taxidermy-ing mice.
-Penelope's piece for the Bridge Project is an ode to the antiquated industries of New Brunswick, drawing on nostalgia and the childlike wonder of growing up in a mill town.
+PENELOPE STEVENS is a multi-disciplinary artist living in Fredericton.
+When she’s not playing rock music, you can usually find her at Shiftwork Studio, carving toothbrushes, making zines, or occasionally taxidermy-ing mice.
+Stevens’ piece is an ode to the antiquated industries of New Brunswick, drawing on nostalgia and the childlike wonder of growing up in a mill town

-Mariah Sockabasin is a wabanaki emerging artist, fashion designer and mother in Fredericton, New Brunswick.
-"I will be creating a leather deer & moose hide dress inspired by Kateri Tekakwitha, a Roman Catholic saint who was an algonquin-mohawk woman.
-She was just canonized in 2012, some see her as a connection to the worst aspects of colonialism, some see her as a light for our people.
-I would like to focus on seeing her as a person in this project, put religions aside and focus on a young woman, who probably felt divided between two worlds, torn between her roots and conforming to a new world.
-Kateri; a young woman, so young, wise, healer, friend, skilled at leather work ,basketry, enjoyed collecting produce and preparing wild game, refused to marry- Lily of the Valley.
-When I see this dress and how it will be displayed, I see grass, a mannequin in my dress, propped with her arms open ready to give and receive love. flowers at her feet."
+This creation by MARIAH SOCKABASIN, is a leather deer and moose hide dress inspired by Kateri Tekakwitha, a Roman Catholic saint who was an Algonquin-Mohawk woman.
+She was canonized in 2012, some see her as a connection to the worst aspects of colonialism, some see her as a light for our people.
+Putting aside religion and focusing this project on the young woman who probably felt divided between two worlds, torn between her roots and conforming to a new world.
+Kateri; a young woman, so young, wise, healer, friend, skilled at leather work, basketry, enjoyed collecting produce and preparing wild game, refused to marry – Lily of the Valley.

 The Coop CORPS